 8. What if it doesn’t work out (a reputable breeder will always take the dog back)?

-Often, a breeder can help with selecting a puppy from the litter who would make a great fit for the household.
-The breeder may choose a calmer, more laid-back dog for families with children.
+Often, a breeder can help with selecting a puppy from the litter that would be a great fit for the household.

-Adopting a dog is a great opportunity to get a pet who is out of the puppy phase, acclimated to living in homes and is looking for a second chance to love a family.
-If you are wanting to adopt a dog, look for rescue sites, like Petfinder, that provide a feature to show dogs that are good with children.
+Adopting an adult dog is a great opportunity to get a pet who is out of the puppy phase, acclimated to living in homes, and is looking for a second chance to love a family.
+If you are wanting to adopt a dog, look for rescue directories, like Petfinder, which provides a feature to show dogs that are good with children.
 (There are also plenty of puppies to be adopted, too.)

 When meeting a rescue dog or inquiring about one, here are a few questions to keep in mind: